ercinakcay/apache-cxf-wsdl2java-doc/README.md

    $ mvn clean install -DwsdlPath=http://wsf.cdyne.com/WeatherWS/Weather.asmx?WSDL

 ```
 - Apache CFX used for this operation.
 If you need more options as changing service name, generate server side of it or more..
-You can visit apache cfx wsdl2java docs -> https://cxf.apache.org/docs/wsdl-to-java.html
+You can visit [apache cfx wsdl2java docs](https://cxf.apache.org/docs/wsdl-to-java.html).